Docker

 - Dashboard:

-Default login credentials: admin@example.com
+Default login credentials: admin@example.com | demo

-Production Deployment with Caddy
+Production Deployment

 Container Architecture

-The Karrio Docker deployment consists of the following containers:
+The Karrio Docker deployment consists of:

-- karrio.api: The main API server running on port 5002
+- karrio.api: API server (port 5002)

-- karrio.worker: Background worker for processing tasks
+- karrio.worker: Background worker

-- karrio.dashboard: Web interface running on port 3000
+- karrio.dashboard: Web interface (port 3002)

-- karrio.db: PostgreSQL database server
+- karrio.db: PostgreSQL database

-- karrio.redis: Redis for caching and task queues
+- karrio.redis: Redis cache

-- karrio.caddy (hobby deployment): Caddy web server for HTTPS and routing
+- karrio.caddy (hobby deployment): Caddy web server

 Checking Container Status